-- ES01 Environmental Protection Department (hereafter referred as "EPD") is the Project Proponent for the Project "Organic Waste Treatment Facilities Phase 2" (hereafter referred as "the Project").
-The Project is a Designated Project to be implemented under Environmental Permit No. EP-460/2013 (hereafter referred as "the EP").
+- ES01 Environmental Protection Department (hereinafter referred as "EPD") is the Project Proponent for the Project "Organic Waste Treatment Facilities Phase 2" (hereinafter referred as "the Project").
+The Project is a Designated Project to be implemented under Environmental Permit No. EP-460/2013 (hereinafter referred as "the EP").
 In accordance with the Works Contract requirements, the Contractor shall take over the responsibility of the EP.
-Based on the requirement, Further Environmental Permit FEP-01/460/2013 (hereafter referred as "the FEP") was applied by AJA Joint Venture (hereafter referred as "AJAJV") and was granted on 2 October 2019. - ES02 Action-United Environmental Services & Consulting (hereinafter referred as "AUES") was employed as Environmental Team (hereinafter referred as "ET") to implement monitoring programmes and as well as the associated duties. - ES03 This is the monthly EM&A report presenting the environmental monitoring results and inspection findings for the reporting period from 3 to 31 December 2019 (hereinafter 'the Reporting Period').
+Based on the requirement, Further Environmental Permit FEP-01/460/2013 (hereinafter referred as "the FEP") was applied by AJA Joint Venture (hereinafter referred as "AJAJV") and was granted on 2 October 2019. - ES02 Action-United Environmental Services & Consulting (hereinafter referred as "AUES") was employed as Environmental Team (hereinafter referred as "ET") to implement monitoring programmes and as well as the associated duties. - ES03 This is the monthly EM&A report presenting the environmental monitoring results and inspection findings for the reporting period from 1 to 30 April 2020 (hereinafter 'the Reporting Period').